opatiny/micromouse/docs/various/labNotebook.md

 - managed to plot robot distances irl, there is a problem with the messages queue, sometimes big delays between two messages
 - plot the robot position in an x/y plane!
 - worked on robot speed control, where the regulation is made on v and omega of the robot

+## July

+### 01 - 07

+- continued with the graphical interface and the plot of the regulators
+- started working a lot on the report: wrote maze, mechanics and solutions chapters

+### 08 - 14

+Exams

+### 15 - 21

+Exams

+## 22 - 28

+- working full time on the report